dawgbk/dawgbk_website/README.md

 =====================================

-The website is generated using [Lektor](https://www.getlektor.com/), a Content Mangement System that generates static websites.
+The website is generated using [Lektor](https://www.getlektor.com/), a Content Management System that generates static websites.

 The website uses the [Bootstrap 4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/) CSS and HTML Framework.